Skip to Content

 3. Bidloo Ontleding – Human Skull Drawing

-This anatomical drawing of the human skull is from a Dutch language edition of the Anatomy book, Anatomia humani corporis, 1685.
+This anatomical drawing of the human skull is from a Dutch-language edition of the Anatomy book, Anatomia humani corporis, published in 1685.

 Drawing of a human skull, facing forwards from the Wellcome Library Collection.

-The image shows the drawing of a skull, facing forwards.
+The image depicts a drawing of a skull facing forward.
 Plate 46, Volume II

 1865 Crania Britannica: with notices of their other remains by Joseph Barnard Davis.